MicrosoftDocs/windows-dev-docs/terminal/get-started.md

 ## Open a new tab

-You can open a new tab of the default profile by pressing `ctrl+shift+t` or by clicking the plus button.
+You can open a new tab of the default profile by pressing <kbd>ctrl+shift+t</kbd> or by clicking the plus button.
 If you want to open a different profile, you can click the arrow next to the plus button to open the dropdown menu.
 From there, you can select which profile to open.

 ## Configuration